pablodecm/phd_thesis/src/105_chapter_5.md

 regarding their summary statistic and background estimation.

-The main characteristics and results of an analysis searching for HH production, with both Higgs bosons decaying into
+A detailed description of the main characteristics and results of an analysis searching for
-$\textrm{b}\bar{\textrm{b}}$ quark pairs which leading to four reconstructed jets, are included in this chapter.
+HH production using CMS experiment data, with both Higgs bosons decaying into $\textrm{b}\bar{\textrm{b}}$ quark pairs, is included in this chapter.
+The data considered was acquired by the CMS detector during the year 2016, corresponding to an integrated luminosity of $35.9\ \textrm{fb}^{-1}$.
+In the final state considered, each of the four $\textrm{b}$ quark results in a distinct reconstructed jet.
+While it is the most likely decay mode for the Higgs pair, a much larger quantity of similar events with four and more jets are expected from hard quantum chromodynamics (QCD) interactions.
+The differences between signal and background are used to increase the sensitivity by using as a summary statistic the prediction of a multivariate probabilistic classifier.
+Because the expected contribution from the QCD multi-jet processes is so abundant, it could not be modelled with the required precision with the available simulations, and a method for carrying out a fully data-driven background estimation was developed, and is described in [Section @sec:bkg_est].

 ## Anomalous Couplings Extensions